uchicago-capp-30320/RouteRangers/documentation/datamodel.md

 # Datamodel prototype

-A visual representation of the datamodel can be found in the following [lucidchart link](https://lucid.app/lucidchart/acedfe58-359d-42ba-8dc9-b9421517ead9/edit?invitationId=inv_a9fee266-b5b0-4243-bfa8-ccf7f44afd22&referringApp=slack&page=0_0#)
+A visual representation of the datamodel can be found in the following [link](https://lucid.app/lucidchart/acedfe58-359d-42ba-8dc9-b9421517ead9/edit?invitationId=inv_a9fee266-b5b0-4243-bfa8-ccf7f44afd22&referringApp=slack&page=0_0#)

 Relationships between tables are specified by the lines connecting multiple tables.
 In the diagram its specified the type of matching expected, where 1:1 represents a one to one matching, m:1 many to one, and m:m many to many.